 changed to use any storage engine other than

 MyISAM.
 This is a consequence of

 various MySQL Server internals.
-Beginning with MySQL Cluster NDB
+Beginning with NDB Cluster 7.2,

-7.2, you can use a stored procedure provided for this purpose
+you can use a stored procedure provided for this purpose (see

-but you are strongly advised not to attempt convert the system
+are strongly advised not to attempt convert the system tables

 Otherwise, if you need to synchronize

 system tables between SQL nodes, you can use standard MySQL

 replication to do so, or employ a script to copy table entries